 Step 2 – Appoint a Registered Agent

-The New York Department of State acts as the registered agent for all LLCs in the state.
+The New York Department of State is the registered agent for all LLCs.
 If you are sued, they will receive the papers serving you and forward the documents to you.

 You can choose to appoint a registered agent as well.
 This can be yourself, another employee of your LLC, or a registered agent service.